Car Company in World War II

 Here is an aerial photo of part of the

-Checker manufacturing complex on North Pitcher Street in Kalamazoo after
+Checker manufacturing complex on North Pitcher Street in Kalamazoo, MI after

 buildings were still standing when I visited on December 1, 2013.